I Am What I Am 2

-I Am What I Am 2 (雄狮少年2 (Lion Boy 2)) is a 2024 Chinese animated martial arts comedy-drama film directed by Sun Haipeng.
+I Am What I Am 2 (雄狮少年2 (Lion Boy 2)), also known as The Kung Fu Kid internationally, is a 2024 Chinese animated martial arts comedy-drama film directed by Sun Haipeng.
 It is the sequel to I Am What I Am (2021).

 Following the events of the previous film, Gyun leaves his hometown in Guangdong in search of work to pay for his sick father's healthcare.
 While the first focused on lion dancing in a traditional rural setting, the sequel depicts martial arts culture in the modern city of Shanghai.

 The film was released in China on December 14, 2024.
 It received positive reviews, but was a box-office bomb, earning less than half of its production budget.